terrypacker/retire-path/README.md

 - **No build tooling** — do not introduce webpack, Vite, Rollup, or similar.
 Keep it deployable as static files.
 - **No frameworks** — do not introduce React, Vue, etc.
 - **No npm/package.json** — all dependencies remain CDN-loaded.
+- **HTTP server required for local dev** — ES6 modules are blocked by browsers on `file://` origins.
 - **No automated tests exist** — manual browser testing is the current practice.
 - **Deterministic only** — the projection engine is intentionally deterministic (no Monte Carlo).
 Do not add stochastic modeling without discussion.
 - **Tax figures are year-specific** — US brackets are 2024 MFJ; Australian brackets are FY2024-25.
 Note the tax year when updating rates.